WilliamH-R/ImmunoViz/README.md

 database of TCR sequences.
 The package containing the functions is called `TCRSequenceFunctions` and can be found [here](https://github.com/WilliamH-R/TCRSequenceFunctions).
-Information regarding the functions and available data sets is also located in the package.
+Information regarding the included functions and available data sets are also located in the package.

 The app is able to let the user freely pick between four data set at any time.
 Generally, there is one major difference between the data sets: